OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

     *   **Updated `_setup_battle()`**: Now also responsible for creating battle copy instances for the enemy lineup, equipping them with items, and populating `_enemy_lineup_data`.
     *   **Updated `draw_gacha_requested(tier)`**: Now checks if `_gacha_tokens` are sufficient for the draw cost (`cost = tier`).
 If the `_draw_pools[tier]` is empty, it first automatically reshuffles all items of that tier from the `_discard_pile` back into the pool before drawing.

-### 3.2.1 Unified Interaction & Window Management Model

-**WindowManager.gd** is the sole authority for the lifecycle of all modal and inspection windows.
-No other script creates, destroys, or positions these UI elements directly.
-This centralized control prevents race conditions and ensures a predictable UI state.

-*   **Centralized Window Management**: All modals and inspection windows are children of the main `CanvasLayer` in `Main.tscn`. `WindowManager.gd` manages their `z_index` to ensure the correct window is always on top.
-*   **Dynamic Instantiation**: Windows are loaded and instantiated dynamically using `load()` (not `preload()`) to avoid unnecessary memory consumption and engine loading errors.
-*   **Modal Stack**: `WindowManager.gd` maintains a stack of active modal windows.
-When a new modal is opened, it's pushed onto the stack.
-Closing a modal pops it from the stack.
-*   **Background Interaction**: A `BackgroundBlocker.tscn` (a full-screen `ColorRect` that consumes input) is instantiated and added under the `CanvasLayer` whenever a modal is active.
-This blocker prevents interaction with UI elements behind the modal.
-Clicking the blocker closes the top-most modal.

 ### 3.3 Inventory Action Logic
 *(No changes to this section)*